 1. Detailed Support Coverage

-1.1.1 InfluxData will provide a reasonable level of assistance to the Customer to install InfluxDB on Customer’s systems built from a certified system, as defined in Section 3.
-InfluxData is not able to guarantee that InfluxDB can be installed on all of Customer’s hardware.
+1.1.1 InfluxData will provide a reasonable level of assistance to the Customer to install any and all components which constitute InfluxDB Enterprise (henceforth, InfluxDB Enterprise) on Customer’s systems built from a certified system, as defined in Section 3.
+InfluxData is not able to guarantee that InfluxDB Enterprise can be installed on all of Customer’s hardware.
 InfluxData will prioritize hardware issues that occur on machines that have been specified by InfluxData as certified systems.

-1.1.2 InfluxData will support the installation, applications and system administration of InfluxDB.
+1.1.2 InfluxData will support the installation, applications and system administration of InfluxDB Enterprise.

 1.1.3 InfluxData shall perform all Support Services remotely unless otherwise arranged in a Statement of Work.